 By Dr. Rita Khanna

 Teaching Yoga to children is one of the most delightful experiences.
 Children are naturally spontaneous, open, and full of imagination.
 Yoga practices keep these innocent qualities alive in the child.
 Yoga provides the tools for children to develop into focused, well-balanced, positive, and creative adults.
-It gives them ways to manage their lives, and life situations, in a constructive way.
+It gives them ways to manage their lives and life situations constructively.
 It recognizes the interdependence of body, mind, emotions, and spirit and the need for health and balance in all these layers of our being.

-When looking for a space to teach Yoga to adults, we look for a place where there is minimum amount of disturbance to the class.
+When looking for a space to teach Yoga to adults, we look for a place with minimum disturbance to the class.
 This is not necessarily the case when looking for a place for children to practice Yoga.
-We need to consider that we should not be disturbing others, as children can be quite noisy.
-The space needs to be clean and clear, free of furniture and other objects.
+We need to consider that we should not be disturbing others, as children can be pretty noisy.
+The space must be clean and clear, free of furniture and other objects.
 It is helpful if the floor is non-slippery – wooden floors are good.
 Know where the fire exits, toilets, and telephones are located.

 Finding the children:

 Decide which age group you wish to teach.
-It is better to group the children in 5-7 years, 7-9 years, and 9-11 years, and so on, as they respond in different ways to the practices.
+It is better to group the children in 5-7 years, 7-9 years, 9-11 years, and so on, as they respond differently to the practices.
 The teacher’s language needs to change according to the age of the class.
-Going into schools, to offer Yoga classes after school time, is a good starting point; alternatively, advertising in libraries, health food shops, doctors’ surgeries, etc. brings good results.
+Going to schools to offer Yoga classes after school is a good starting point; alternatively, advertising in libraries, health food shops, doctors’ surgeries, etc., brings good results.

 Length of class:

-For small children, 45 minutes is a good amount of time for a class.
-Allow time for them to change, take off their shoes and socks, etc. For older children, the classes can be longer – one hour to an hour and a half.
+For small children, 45 minutes is a good time for a class.
+Allow time for them to change, take off their shoes and socks, etc. The classes can be longer for older children – one to an hour and a half.

 Creating a sacred space:

-The classroom can be decorated with posters, relating to the theme or topic of the class.
-Incense and a candle (where appropriate) will increase a sense of being special.
-It is a good idea to ensure that the children have mats to practice on, and this may mean providing them the same, in case they have not brought theirs.
-With all of this, and any other props you might need for the class, a helper is a useful asset.
-A helper or assistant is also useful for giving children individual attention, such as helping them with Asanas, or taking them to the toilet.
+The classroom can be decorated with posters relating to the theme or topic of the class.
+Incense and a candle (where appropriate) will increase a sense of uniqueness.
+It is a good idea to ensure that the children have mats to practice on, and this may mean providing them the same in case they have not brought theirs.
+With all this and any other props you might need for the class, a helper is a valuable asset.
+A helper or assistant also gives children individual attention, such as helping them with Asanas or taking them to the toilet.

 Children love Asanas, especially animal Asanas, where they can make noises and also learn about the qualities of that animal, and thus, a little more about the world around them.
-The important thing in Asana is not to expect perfection, for as the child’s awareness increases, the practices will perfect themselves.
+The critical thing in Asana is not to expect perfection; as the child’s awareness increases, the practices will perfect themselves.
 Yoga with children should be FUN.
-It should be remembered that a child’s body is still growing, until the age of about 17 years; therefore it is not a good idea to hold postures.
-Inverted postures (i.e. headstand) should also be avoided.
+It should be remembered that a child’s body is still growing until about 17 years; therefore, holding postures is not a good idea.
+Inverted postures (i.e., headstands) should also be avoided.

-Pranayama practices that are simple, and which do not involve retention of the breath, are suitable for children.
+Pranayama practices that are simple and do not involve breath retention are suitable for children.
 There is a wealth of children’s Yoga books in the market – some geared to teachers and some more appealing to children themselves.

 Yoga nidra is a favorite for children.
-It should be kept short, as they can relax deeply and quickly because they tend to be less tense than adults.
-However, children do experience stress from home situations, peer group pressure, exam worries – even world events can worry them, so they definitely need to be able to relax.
+It should be kept short, as they can relax profoundly and quickly because they tend to be less tense than adults.
+However, children experience stress from home situations, peer group pressure, exam worries – even world events can worry them, so they need to relax.

-Trataka is also another useful practice for developing concentration, memory, and for quieting the mind.
-Trataka can be done in a variety of ways, including using Mandalas that they may have previously colored, and simple Yantras – squares, triangles, etc.
+Trataka is another valuable practice for developing concentration memory and quieting the mind.
+This technique can be done in various ways, including using Mandalas that they may have previously colored and simple Yantras – squares, triangles, etc.

 Themes and topics:

 Discipline comes from within; if we enforce it too strongly on children, it will not work.
-In a Yoga class, for reasons of safety and effectiveness, the teacher needs to be in control.
+In a Yoga class, the teacher must be in control for safety and effectiveness reasons.
 So, a simple way to achieve this is to follow the guidelines of Rules, Praise, and Ignore.
-You, as the teacher, set the rules, i.e. this is your mat, and you stay on it unless I ask you to move.
-Praise the good behavior, and as much as possible, ignore the bad.
+As the teacher, you set the rules, i.e., this is your mat, and you stay on it unless I ask you to move.
+Praise the good behavior and ignore the bad as much as possible.

-We tend not to use this ‘hands on ‘ method of teaching.
-Make sure you are familiar with safe practice; know any contra-indications or precautions that might be appropriate for children.
+We tend not to use this ‘hands-on’ method of teaching.
+Make sure you are familiar with safe practices; know any contra-indications or precautions that might be appropriate for children.
 Make sure they are given BEFORE the practice begins.
-It is advisable to have an up-to-date first aid certificate.
+It is advisable to have an up-to-date first-aid certificate.
 Always check that you have contact details for the parents or caretakers of each child.

-If you feel ready to take up the challenge of teaching Yoga to children, go and do it – even if you have no experience of teaching children.
+If you feel ready to take up the challenge of teaching Yoga to children, go and do it – even if you have no teaching experience.
 Your first class will teach you plenty.
-Go into a local school and offer Yoga classes, do it as seva, get feedback and keep notes from teachers, parents, and the children themselves.
-This could be really useful for future research projects.
+Go into a local school and offer Yoga classes, do it as seva, get feedback, and keep notes from teachers, parents, and the children themselves.
+This could be useful for future research projects.

 A Note for Parents

 If your children do not have this opportunity at school, you can teach them to relax at home, even without ever having practiced these exercises yourself.
-Only take care to adjust the instructions to the level of the child, and do not force his or her attention for more than ten minutes.
+Adjust the instructions to the child’s level, and do not force his or her attention for more than ten minutes.
 Here are four exercises inspired by Yoga.
 Each exercise has a particular quality.

 Concentration before the effort:

-The first exercise is – keep the elbows on the table, hands cupped in front of the eyes.
+The first exercise is – keeping the elbows on the table with hands cupped in front of the eyes.
 Breathe in deeply and slowly breathe out.
 Practice twelve times.
 Evoke in the child a landscape or place that he likes.
-Let him imagine that he is there, one with the trees, mountains, sea, or sky.
+Let him imagine he is there, one with the trees, mountains, sea, or sky.

 Attention and imagination:

 Place an object in front of the child.
-Eyes are motionless, but without tension.
+Eyes are motionless but without tension.
 Let him look at the object for 30 seconds.
-Then, with closed eyes, encourage him to see the object clearly.
-Then, for a second time, let him look at the object, in detail, with open eyes.
+Then, with closed eyes, encourage him to see the object.
+Then, for a second time, let him look at the object in detail with open eyes.

 This exercise is based on listening to sounds.
 Lying, or better, sitting with the back straight and eyes closed.
 Ask the child to breathe six times, repeating mentally at the same time the word ‘peace’ or ‘relaxation’ at the end of each breath.
 Then, make him listen to the noises first in the distance, in the street, then in the house, in the room, but without trying to interpret them.
-A different way to practice for smaller children is to produce three different sounds; for example, those of crumpled paper, a click of a ball point pen and the sound of a step (when someone walks).
-Then ask them in which order the sounds were produced.
+A different way to practice for more minor children is to produce three different sounds: crumpled paper, a click of a ballpoint pen, and the sound of a step (when someone walks).
+Then, ask them in which order the sounds were produced.

 Relaxation before sleeping:

-With the child lying down, name the different parts of the body, which he has to feel without moving.
+With the child lying down, name the different parts of the body that he has to feel without moving.
 Start with the thumb of the right hand, move up the arm, and then down the right side to the toes.
 Practice the same way for the left side of the body.
 Finish with the head.
-Then suggest visualization of pleasant pictures to imagine.
+Then, suggest visualization of pleasant pictures to imagine.